Kuthiyottam

 In some Kuthiyottam dances and processions, such as at the Bhadrakali temples of Alappuzha, Kollam, and Thiruvananthapuram districts of Kerala, the dance make up for the boys includes either symbolic blood or real blood from the piercing of their skin.
 The link with blood is believed by the kuthiyotta troupes to symbolize the wounded soldiers of the goddess.
-The boys are typically from high castes(Nair) of Kerala, and some scholars have speculated such kuthiyottam practices as having roots in "mock human sacrifice" practices of ancient Kerala.
+Some scholars have speculated such kuthiyottam practices as having roots in "mock human sacrifice" practices of ancient Kerala.
 The piercing and blood-related rituals are controversial within Kerala, with officials demanding that they be banned under India's prevention of child abuse laws.